appfolio/ae_check_migrations_load_silently/README.md

 # ae_check_migrations_load_silently
-This gem checks that migrations do not change the database checksum when they are loaded.
-This is to ensure that migrations do not accidentally affect the database on load.
+This gem checks that migrations do not change the database checksum when they are loaded; via code defined outside of a method.
+This is to ensure that migrations do not affect the database when they are load, which can lead to some very unexpected database states and often can't be rolled back.

 ## Installation